xrchz/rocketarb/README.md

 - Why do this?
 It could reduce the total gas cost, and thereby increase profits.
 You can control the gas limits with the various `--X-gas-limit` options.
-- If you do not have enough capital to additionally cover existing free space in the deposit pool, pass the `--no-use-dp` option.
 - Warning: with `--no-flash-loan` there is no check for minimum profit, i.e., the `--gas-refund` option is ignored.
 Check the premium is healthy (e.g,.
   \>1%) with the `--premium` option first.
+- By default `rocketarb` tries to arb both the minipool deposit amount and any free space in the deposit pool.
+If you do not have enough capital to additionally cover the existing free space in the deposit pool, pass the `--no-use-dp` option.